-At Shopify, we use pair programming to share knowledge with team members, create high quality solutions, and have fun doing it all!
+At Shopify, we use pair programming to share knowledge with team members, create high-quality solutions, and have fun doing it all!
 By pairing, we come up with new and innovative ways of solving problems and we can refine ideas into solutions.
-Involving pairing in onboarding helped us bring new team members up to speed and integrate them into existing teams.
+Involving pairing in onboarding helps us bring new team members up to speed and integrate them into existing teams.

 With this article, we hope to help other teams share in the benefits we’ve seen from pair programming and accelerate the spread of pair programming knowledge in the industry.

 Pair Programming is when two people write, debug, or explore code together.
 It’s simple, but getting the most out of your pairing session can take some work.
 Pair programming is a complex practice requiring skill to master.
 There are many resources on pair programming, but sometimes engineers are dropped into a pairing session with little preparation and expected to just figure it out.

 It’s important to understand why we pair and what we’re hoping to accomplish.
 Aside from making work more enjoyable (although it may take some practice), there are tangible benefits around the work itself.
 Pairing can:

 - remove knowledge silos to increase team resiliency